qlands/formshare_enketo_plugin/README.md

 ![](./screenshots/translations.png)

 1. Use the language selector to move between the default screen and the languages that you have.
-2. Use the delete language button to delete any language.
+2. Use the "delete language" button to delete any language.